guth01/clinic-website/README.md

 A community healthcare website build on MERN stack.
-Uses a finetuned DistilBERT model for healthcare diagnosis as well.
+Uses a finetuned DistilBERT classifier model for healthcare diagnosis on top of it.